The unscientific state of social media, according a bunch of 21 year old students

 The kicker: When asked which platform they would bet $10,000 on to be a top network in five years, the class largely chose YouTube.
 The platform most of them want to bet against: Snapchat.
 “Snapchat is dying, again.”

 My biggest takeaway from this week’s discussion is that the social media landscape is in a moment of flux.
 These young adults know they use digital media a lot and they know that this algorithms are getting creepily good, and feel slightly uncomfortable with those facts.
 With Facebook and Instagram in rocky positions, many are looking for community in other, smaller places – but nothing has really struck gold yet.

-Ben Guttmann ran a marketing agency for a long time, now he teaches digital marketing at Baruch College, has a book coming out in 2023, and works with some cool folks on other projects in-between all of that.
-He writes about writes about how we experience a world shaped by technology and humanity – and how we can build a better one.
+Ben Guttmann ran a marketing agency for a long time, now he teaches digital marketing at Baruch College, has a book coming out this fall, and works with some cool folks on other projects in-between all of that.
+He writes about how we experience a world shaped by technology and humanity – and how we can build a better one.